openo-beta/Open-O/.devcontainer/README.md

       search for "Dev Containers" by Microsoft and click "Install".
 * **Git:** Installed

+## This process is faster if it's ran within the WSL file system

 ## Steps

 1. **Clone the repository if not already done:**